blackchip-org/lfs-rpm/README.md

 filesystem.
 Run this command and enter in your password if prompted.
 The root filesystem image will now be at *build/lfs-${lfs_version}-root.img*

+### Run `./lfs install`

+The emulator is going to need access to two files: the root filesystem image, and the kernel.
+By default, it won't have access to files in your home directory.
+Running install will copy those files to /var/lib/libvirt/images as:

+- lfs-12.2-root-img
+- lfs-12.2-vmlinuz

 ### Create and boot a VM

+Now configure a virtual machine:

 - Start virt-manager
 - Select File -> New Virtual Machine
 - Select "Import existing disk image"
-- For "Provide the existing storage path" enter in the full path to "build/lfs-12.1-root.img"
+- For "Provide the existing storage path" and select "lfs-12.2-root.img"
 - For "Choose the operating system your are installing", select "Generic Linux 2022"
 - Click on "Forward"
 - Adjust memory and CPUs as needed and click on "Forward"